-The materials that might become part of inexpensive tandem-junction solar cells could end up being wildly different from each other.
+Tandem-junction solar cells can be highly efficient when they stack complementary solar absorber materials in the same way that we “stack” batteries to get a higher voltage (A).
+While this is responsible for the high efficiencies of multifunction III-V solar cells (B) where certain combinations are perfectly lattice-matched to each other.
+However, the materials that might become part of inexpensive tandem-junction solar cells could end up being wildly different from each other (C).
 These materials may have crystal structures that don’t align with each other.
-Misaligned atoms means chemical defects, chemical defects mean electronic defects, and electronic defects are bad, m’kay?
+Misaligned atoms means chemical defects, chemical defects mean electronic defects, and electronic defects are bad for harvesting solar energy, m’kay?

 Here are some papers that we have recently published in this area: